-The antiquated legal allowances afforded to confession practices fall into sharp relief against the ever-increasing securitisation of Muslim communities writes Hodan Yusuf
+The antiquated legal allowances afforded to confession practices fall into sharp relief against the ever-increasing securitisation of Muslim communities.
+The Catholic Church is giving perpetrators of child abuse a free pass – and UK law is allowing it writes Hodan Yusuf

 Content warning: sexual assault